ranrandy/hdrc/README.md

 # HDRC
 Implementation of Gradient Domain HDR Compression in CUDA.

+This is Runfeng's final project for APMA2822B Introduction to Parallel Computing and part of his final project for CSCI1290 Computational Photography at Brown to enable fast HDR tonemapping for real-time novel HDR view synthesis with 3DGS.

 Gamma vs Gradient Domain Compression (V-Cycle)